 Convenience

-A good espresso shot requires grinding, tamping, and finally pulling the shot.
+A true espresso shot requires grinding, tamping, and finally pulling the shot.
 You could use pre-ground espresso, but the result would not be the same as grinding yourself.

 Plus there is a lot of tweaking and tinkering involved in order to perfect your shot.